 Select FME Flow Core Components and FME Engine.
 Do not select FME Flow Web Services.
-(Optionally, select Console.
-For more information, see FME Flow Console.)

 Optionally, select FME Flow Database.
 If you do so, note that:

 - This option is supported, but not described in Distributing FME Flow Components.
 Do not select FME Flow Database if you already completed the previous step, Install the FME Flow Database, or plan to configure the FME Flow Database on your own database server. - The step to define Database Server Type (below) will not appear.